 How is more capitalist growth a road to socialism?

 It may not be.
-I never suggested it was.
 MMT makes no such claim.

 If anything MMT seems to be a theory of state capitalism…

 Not at all.
-Or, at least, not unless that’s the use to which fiat money is put.
+Or, at least, not unless that is the use to which sovereign currency is put.